MultitrackStudio Multitrack Recording Software

 MIDI Instruments are used to convert MIDI messages to audio.
 These instruments are available:

-5. VST Instrument, a VST Plugin that can convert MIDI events to audio.
+10. VST Instrument Plugins, VST plugins that can convert MIDI to audio.

 Instrument Slot